simplonco/js-training/README.md

 # JavaScript
 >_[Training](https://github.com/simplonco/training) / JavaScript_

+## Exercises
 * [Challenges](https://github.com/simplonco/js-challenges)
-It will maybe hurt a bit, but for your good! :cactus:
+  _It will maybe hurt a bit, but for your good! :cactus:_
 * [Recall](https://github.com/simplonco/js-recall)
-One way to see if you are comfortable with the JS. :vhs:
+  _One way to see if you are comfortable with the JS. :vhs:_
 * [Cookie Clicker](https://github.com/simplonco/js-cookie-clicker)
-We just sell cookies to earn more cookies! :cookie:
+  _We just sell cookies to earn more cookies! :cookie:_